ostreedev/gvariant-rs/README.md

   form".
 This has been confirmed with fuzz testing.
 There are some differences for data not in normal form.
 See https://gitlab.gnome.org/GNOME/glib/-/issues/2121 for more information.
-* Serialisation is not currently supported, but may be implemented in a future version, or possibly as a seperate crate.

 ### TODO